L. Douglas Smoot: Civic work and legacy

 Despite his extensive work both at BYU and the private sector, Smoot was actively involved in his community, especially with environmental matters.
 In 1970 he was selected to represent the United States Department of Defense at the Technical Tripartite Cooperative Program Conference in London.
 He was also invited and served as a member of the Plume Emissions Panel for the National Academy of Sciences in the fall of 1972.

 Smoot was also very involved at the local level.
-He served as chairman of the Oak Hills Action Committee from 1972–73, often advised local officials such as the Springville Chamber of Commerce and the city of Provo on issues such as air pollution, and held public seminars and discourses on environmental issues.
+He served as chairman of the Oak Hills Action Committee from 1972 to 1973, often advised local officials such as the Springville Chamber of Commerce and the city of Provo on issues such as air pollution, and held public seminars and discourses on environmental issues.

-In the Provo Community, Smoot is most remembered for his role in the restoration of the Brigham Young Academy building.
+In the Provo Community, Smoot was known for his role in the restoration of the Brigham Young Academy building.
 Beginning in 1995, Smoot led the initial evaluation effort to preserve the building, which had been closed in 1968.
 Smoot worked with the Provo Library Board and the Provo City Council, encouraging them to consider restoring the building as a library.
 Over the next year, Smoot and the Brigham Young Academy Foundation (BYAF) raised over $70,000 to begin an evaluation study of the building.
 Over the next five years, Smoot dedicated over 7,000 hours to the effort to transform the Brigham Young Academy building into the Provo City Library.
 With other leaders, Smoot promoted and helped pass a citizens bond election to finance the new city library.
 With his help, the BYAF and the community of Provo raised the remaining $6 million needed to complete the project.
 Because of his efforts, Smoot was called "the man who saved Academy Square."
 On October 17, 2008, the Mormon Historic Sites Foundation awarded Smoot the Junius F. Wells award for his leadership in restoring the Brigham Young Academy building.